aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-chart-to-image/_index.md

 }
 ```

-## Error Handling
+### Error Codes

-- **400 Bad Request**: Invalid URL.
+- **400 Bad Request**: Invalid Apose.Cells Cloud API URI.
-- **401 Unauthorized**: Authentication has failed, or no credentials were provided.
+- **401 Unauthorized**: Invalid access token.
+Or invalid client id and secret.
-- **404 Not Found**: The source file is not accessible.
+- **404 Not Found**: The spreadsheet file not accessible.
-- **500 Server Error**: An anomaly occurred while obtaining conversion data from the spreadsheet.
+- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

-## Usage Scenarios

-## Key Features and Benefits

-- **Cloud-Native Conversion**: Convert local files directly in the cloud, eliminating the need for local storage.
-- **Reduced Cloud Resource Burden**: Avoid the need to upload files to the cloud, saving cloud storage space.
-- **Simplified Workflow**: Effortlessly convert local spreadsheets to image formats directly through cloud services, without intermediate steps.
+## Why should you use the Convert Chart to Image API?

+- No need for cloud storage, reducing the burden on cloud resources.
+- Development can be quickly completed through the existing SDK.

+## How to Use the Convert Chart to Image API with SDKs?

-## OpenAPI Specification
+### OpenAPI Specification

 The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertChartToImage) defines a publicly accessible programming interface and enables you to carry out REST interactions directly from a web browser.

-## Excel API SDK
+### Use Aspose.Cells Cloud SDKs

-Using an SDK is the most efficient way to accelerate development.
-An SDK handles low-level details, allowing you to focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a comprehensive list of Aspose.Cells Cloud SDKs.
+Using the SDK is the best way to accelerate development.
+The SDK handles the underlying details, allowing you to simply implement convert spreadsheet/Excel chart to image for cells with minimal code.
+Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: